-Directory to watch The path to directory on WebDAV server in which file or folder changes will be monitored · See return values
+Directory to watch | The path to a directory on a WebDAV server in which file or folder changes will be monitored · See return values |

-Include mask If other than *.* wildcard, only files and directories that match file mask will be monitored for changes.
-Multiple, pipe-separated file masks are supported · Learn file masks and wildcards
+Include mask | If a wildcard other than *.* is used, only files and directories that match the file mask will be monitored for changes.
+Multiple, pipe-separated file masks are supported · Learn about file masks and wildcardsExclude settings allow for the filtering of files and directories through various methods—filenames, wildcards, and multi-masks. |

-Also, watch in subdirectories WebDAV Watcher will monitor for changes not only in specified directory, but also in its subdirectories.
+Also, watch in subdirectories | The WebDAV Watcher will monitor for changes not only in the specified directory, but also in its subdirectories. |

-Monitor files Watch for new, existing, modified and deleted files.
+Monitor files | Watch for new, existing, modified, and deleted files. |

-Monitor directories Watch for new, existing, modified and deleted directories.
+Monitor directories | Watch for new, existing, modified, and deleted directories. |

-Use connection WebDAV Watcher relies on the Connect to WebDAV Action to establish connection with WebDAV server.
-If multiple Connect to WebDAV Actions are used in the Task, user can choose which connection will be used to watch for file and directory changes.
+Use connection | The WebDAV Watcher relies on the Connect to WebDAV Action to establish a connection with a WebDAV server.
+If multiple Connect to WebDAV Actions are used in the Task, the user can choose which connection will be used to watch for file and directory changes. |

-Advanced Choose advanced connection settings to select Actions to perform before connecting to WebDAV server to monitor remote files and directories.
+Advanced | Choose advanced connection settings to select Actions to perform before connecting to the WebDAV server to monitor remote files and directories. |

 Interconnect